What is a data mesh?

 Background

-The need for analytics isn't new.
-Organizations have always needed to analyze business performance, and have done so by using computers since their introduction.
+The demand for analytics isn't a recent development.
+Organizations consistently needed to evaluate business performance and utilized computers for this purpose since their inception.
 Around the 1980s, organizations started to build data warehousing solutions by using databases specifically for decision support.
 These data warehousing solutions served organizations well for a long time.

 However, as business changes and generates more diverse data, data warehousing solutions that use relational databases might not always be the best solution.
 In the 2000s, big data became a common term.
 Businesses adopted new solutions that allow analysis of large volumes of diverse data that could be generated with great velocity.
-This includes technology, like data lakes, and scale-out solutions that analyze large quantities of data.
+These solutions include technology, like data lakes, and scale-out solutions that analyze large quantities of data.

 In recent years, many organizations successfully use modern architectural and analytical patterns that combine data warehousing technologies and more recent big data technologies.